 37” inch bust – 34” inch band size = 3” inches

 In American sizes, a 3” inch cup is equivalent to a size 34 C bra.

 The Secret to Sizing Up or Down

-When following the steps mentioned above to find your perfect bra size, keep in mind that each lingerie company can slightly differ from the size.
-This means that you can find the perfect size 34C bra that looks and feels great from one lingerie company while the same size somewhere else will fit too tight or loose.
+When following the steps mentioned above to find your perfect bra size, keep in mind that each lingerie company cutting can differ slightly from your usual size.
+This means that you can find the perfect size 34C bra that looks and feels great from one lingerie company while the same size somewhere else might be too tight or loose.